haolam05/MiniSlack/README.md

 ### Get all channels by workspace id

-Returns all channelrs that belonged to a workspace specifed by id.
-Only owner and members of workspace can see.
+Returns all channels that belong to a workspace specifed by id.

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True (Must be the owner or a member of the workspace)
 * Request
   * Method: GET
   * URL: /api/workspaces/:workspaceId/channels